 - 12 muffin tin

-- 5. Open ornament mold and scoop mixture with both ends to form a ball.
+- Scoop mixture with both ends to form a ball with clear holiday ornaments or silicone mold.